The Must-Dos in Turangi: The Gateway to the Tongariro National Park

 During the winter months, Mt Ruapehu is open for business!
 Take one of the mountain shuttles from Turangi to New Zealand’s largest ski field, Whakapapa.
 Not only is does the ski field have the longest-running season in the country, but it also gives you the opportunity to tick “skiing down an active volcano” off the bucket list!
-Book your lift pass here and find out more about the New Zealand ski season here.
+Find out more about the New Zealand ski season here.

-Location: 54km from Turangi.
-Take State Highway 47 for 37km then turn toward Whakapapa Village on State Highway 48.
+Location: 54km (34 miles) from Turangi.
+Take State Highway 47 for 37km (23 miles) then turn toward Whakapapa Village on State Highway 48.

-Location: 6km from Turangi.
-Take State Highway 41 for 5km and follow the brown signs for “Hot Pools”.
+Location: 6km (4 miles) from Turangi.
+Take State Highway 41 for 5km (3 miles) and follow the brown signs for “Hot Pools”.
 The Tokaanu Thermal Walk starts beside the Tokaanu Hot Pools.

 11. Hike in the Famous Tongariro National Park